Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Methods

-The objective function adopts a smooth loss which is implemented by binary cross entropy (BCE) loss, formulated as:
+The objective function adopts a smooth loss, which is implemented by binary cross-entropy (BCE) loss, formulated as:

-Where $\lambda$ is a hyper-parameter to balance the two losses. $s$ is a SoftMax function, $ \boldsymbol{Y}_C\in \mathbb{R}^{C\times \mathbbm{1}} $ denotes video-level event category label.
-We use SoftMax function twice to generate a smoother probability distribution $ s(\boldsymbol{O}_C^w) $ over $C$ event categories, which promotes the model to capture more discriminative features in the weakly supervised setting.
+where $\lambda$ is a hyperparameter to balance the two losses. $s$ is a softmax function, and $ \boldsymbol{Y}_c\in \mathbb{R}^{C\times \mathbbm{1}} $ denotes the video-level event-category label.
+We use the softmax function twice to generate a smoother probability distribution $ s(\boldsymbol{O}_c^w) $ over $C$ event categories, which promotes the model to capture more discriminative features in the weakly-supervised setting.
 In particular, by introducing less discriminative category outputs as a basis for judgment in the inference phase, the model is thus motivated to further increase the gap between different categories of events in the training phase.